TypeCellOS/BlockNote/examples/01-basic/02-block-objects/README.md

 # Displaying Block Objects

-Here, we use the `onChange` handler to listen to updates to the BlockNote document and display them below the editor.

-**Try it out:** Type in the editor and see the JSON representation of the document.
+In this example, below the editor, we display its contents as they're represented in code - i.e. as a JSON array of `Block` objects.

 **Relevant Docs:**